 4. Clear out heavy-duty system junk

-Going through the options above will help you with AutoCAD slow performance, but it certainly takes some extra time to go through each step.
-A faster and easier way to keep your Mac optimized is by using an automatic software like CleanMyMac X.
+Going through the options above will help you with AutoCAD's slow performance, but it certainly takes some extra time to go through each step.
+A faster and easier way to keep your Mac optimized is by using automatic software like CleanMyMac X.

 What you need to do here to dig even deeper is to remove user and system cache files, logs, language settings, and broken login items to counter AutoCAD slow opening files:

-- Download CleanMyMac X here (trial is free).
+- Download CleanMyMac X here (the trial is free).

 - Navigate to System Junk and Scan.

 - Review Details when the scan is done and click Clean.

 In just a few seconds, I could get rid of 11 GB of useless data.
 That’s why CleanMyMac X was voted #1 Product of the Month by Product Hunt — using it is no more difficult than clicking a single button.
 Feel free to explore other scans like Optimization or Maintenance for some specific tweaks if you want more.

 Once your Mac is optimized for best performance, you’re ready for a good AutoCAD session without the frustration of having to quit or restart your computer.
 For help with AutoCAD running slow, try using the steps outlined above to optimize your Mac semi-regularly.
 And, of course, the quickest solution is CleanMyMac X’s automatic scans.